 Adopting Concurrent Engineering

-To address these challenges, the maquiladora embarked on a journey to develop and implement a CE model tailored to its needs.
+To address these challenges, the maquiladora embarked on developing and implementing a CE model tailored to its needs.
 This model emphasized:

 - Collaborative Design: All departments, from design to production, collaborated from the outset, ensuring that potential issues were identified and addressed early.

-- Resource Optimization: By working simultaneously, resources were better utilized, reducing wastage and ensuring a smoother production flow.
+- Resource Optimization: By working simultaneously, resources were utilized more effectively, reducing waste and ensuring smoother production flow.

-- Feedback Loops: Regular feedback mechanisms were established, allowing for continuous improvement and rapid adjustments.
+- Feedback Loops: Regular feedback mechanisms were established to enable continuous improvement and rapid adjustments.

 Outcomes of the Implementation